You’re Ready for Retirement. Is Your Portfolio?

 Check the background of Our Firm and Investment Professionals on FINRA's Broker/Check.

-Annuities are a tool that, when used intelligently, hold immense potential to improve an investor’s quality of life in retirement.
+Annuities are a tool that, when used intelligently, holds significant potential to improve an investor’s quality of life in retirement.

 Morgan Stanley Wealth Management Senior Investment Strategist

-In fact, a 10-year analysis by Morgan Stanley’s Global Investment Office found that annuity allocations in a portfolio enhanced outcomes for savers in a remarkable 97% of cases, relative to strategies using only traditional investments with the same level of risk.2 The hypothetical portfolios with annuity allocations delivered:
+In fact, a 10-year hypothetical analysis by Morgan Stanley’s Global Investment Office found that annuity allocations in a portfolio enhanced outcomes for savers in 97% of cases, relative to strategies using only traditional investments with the same level of risk.2 The hypothetical portfolios with annuity allocations delivered:

 • 19% higher probability of sustaining income throughout retirement, on average2